tlamedia/gtm-kit/readme.txt

 You can also exclude specific pages from GTM entirely.
 Add URL patterns on the Container settings page and GTM Kit holds back the container, the noscript fallback, and its data layer scripts on matching pages.
 Useful for third-party checkout iframes, partner-hosted subpages, and in-app webview routes that run their own tracking.
 Glob patterns are supported by default, with optional regex for advanced matching.

+## Moving from another Google Tag Manager plugin

+GTM Kit imports settings from Google Tag Manager for WordPress, Google Tag Manager for WooCommerce, Metronet Tag Manager and other GTM plugins, at any time, from the Tools page.
+Your container ID, data layer variables, Consent Mode defaults, excluded user roles and container environment come across in one step.

+Before anything is written you see exactly which of your settings will be replaced, and only settings the other plugin actually configured are touched.

 ## Post data

 You may specify which post data elements you wish to include in the dataLayer for use in Google Tag Manager.